solumos/omni-stable-router/docs/SIMPLE_ROUTING_GUIDE.md

 ```
 Is source token USDC?
-├─ YES → Use CCTP (Protocols 1 or 5)
+├─ YES → Use CCTP protocols
-│   └─ Same token? → Protocol 1
+│   └─ Same token? → Protocol.CCTP
-│   └─ Different token? → Protocol 5 ✨
+│   └─ Different token? → Protocol.CCTP_HOOKS ✨
 └─ NO → Check destination token
     ├─ Is destination USDC?
-    │   └─ YES → Use native protocol + swap (6 or 7)
+    │   └─ YES → Use native protocol + swap (OFT_SWAP or STARGATE_SWAP)
-    └─ NO → Use native protocol or Composer (2, 3, or 4)
+    └─ NO → Use native protocol or COMPOSER
 ```

 ### 📝 Remember